-Congress endorses Equity's Dignity in digs campaign to:
+Congress endorses Equity's campaign to:

-- 1. provide touring workers with accommodation that is safe, secure, clean, private and close to the venues they work within - 2. place responsibility for securing appropriate accommodation on the engager - 3. provide proper remuneration for Equity members to cover the additional costs of touring - 4. introduce the strongest possible mandatory licensing schemes for short-term accommodation, with ongoing checks on quality and safety.
+- a. place responsibility for securing appropriate accommodation on the engager - b. provide proper remuneration for Equity members to cover the additional costs of touring - c. introduce the strongest possible mandatory licensing schemes for short-term accommodation, with ongoing checks on quality and safety.